-What Bevel (Beveling)?
+What is a Bevel (Beveling)?

 A bevel is a sloped/angled surface following an edge.
 It is formed by cutting or grinding the material at an angle other than 90°.
 It involves removing material from the edge to create a gradual slope or chamfer.
 This process introduces a consistent face that blends the meeting of faces.
 The resulting beveled edge can have a wide range of angles and face widths, depending on the specifics of the application and functional requirements.